csvt32745/FTP-VM/README.md

 ![](assets/diagram.gif)

+FTP-VM tries to integrate the trimap propagation and video matting into 1 model, and improves the efficiency.
+It can matte a 1024x576 video in 40 FPS on a RTX2080ti GPU, while previous works are in about 5 FPS.

+- Given 1 or few pairs of memory trimaps and frames, FTP-VM is able to matte a video with arbitrary salient objects.
+- We hope this work can encourage future research of fast universal video matting

 # Roadmap
 - [x] Clean the training code & data
 - [x] Clean the dataset inference code & data